The Secret Ingredient to Photorealism

 So that's Filmic Blender!
 I'm going to be using it for all my tutorials in the foreseeable future.
 So make sure you install it! :P

-If you enjoyed the tutorial, please share it with someone else in the community and like the youtube video.
+If you enjoyed the tutorial, please share it with someone else in the community and like the youtube post.
 Hopefully with enough exposure a change can be made!